Archive for the 'Lists' Category

 How true any of that is can be saved for some indeterminate point in the future.
 What I want to do is share the lists I started before I began writing my Lindorm story

-Magna Carta I (the things I like)
+Magna Carta I (The stuff I like)

 1. Physical (especially trans-species) transformation